Deviations from spectral Dirac comb due to semiperiodic pulses: Conclusion

 \section{Conclusion}

-In this contribution, we have presented a stochastic model describing the power spectra of time series from non-linear dynamics and chaos as a super-position of pulses.
-The analytically investigated solutions comprise periodically arriving pulses, appropriate for non-linear oscillators, and pulses arriving according to a Poisson process, which is more appropriate for chaotic dynamics.
-For Poisson arrivals, the spectrum of the arrivals is flat while for periodic arrivals the spectrum is a Dirac comb.
+In this contribution, we have presented a stochastic model describing the power spectra of time series from non-linear dynamics as a superposition of pulses.
+The analytically investigated solutions comprise periodically arriving pulses, appropriate for non-linear oscillators, and pulses arriving according to a renewal process, which is more appropriate for chaotic dynamics.
+For the special case of Poisson arrivals, the spectrum of the arrivals is flat while for periodic arrivals the spectrum is a Dirac comb.
 In both cases, the spectral decay is fully determined by the spectrum of the pulse function which simply modulates the spectrum of the arrivals.
-Results are also available for independent waiting times.\cite{lowen-FractalbasedPoint-2005,brunsden-PowerSpectra-J.SoundVib.1989,brunsden-PowerSpectra-Phys.Rev.Lett.1987,holmes-TurbulenceCoherent-1996}
+Deviations from periodicity have been investigated in two ways, either as independently distributed waiting times (renewal arrivals) with a clear mode or as random perturbations to the original periodic arrivals (jittering).

-For strictly periodic or multi-periodic processes, the Dirac comb is a robust feature of the PSD, only removed by a vanishing mean of the pulse amplitudes.
+For strictly periodic processes, the Dirac comb is a robust feature of the PSD, only removed by a vanishing mean of the pulse amplitudes.
 However, even for very modest deviations from strict periodicity, all harmonics except the lowest few are lost.
-This is true both for pulses randomly distributed around the periodic arrival time and for uni-modal and narrow waiting time distributions.
-This demonstrates why spectra in even quasi-periodic chaos do not display a Dirac comb in the PSD.
+This is true both for pulses randomly distributed around the periodic arrival time and for unimodal and narrow waiting time distributions.
+This demonstrates why spectra from even weakly nonlinear or chaotic systems do not display a Dirac comb in the PSD.
+Further, it is shown that in the case of small variations from strict periodicity, normally distributed waiting times gives a good approximation of the PSD for widely different underlying waiting time distributions.

-Asymmetric Lorentzian pulses with fixed pulse parameters have been shown to give a good description of the dynamics in the Lorenz system.
-The transition from periodic to multi-periodic oscillations is well described, and we have demonstrated that the loss of the Dirac comb in the chaotic regime is both due to deviations from the periodicity in the arrival times, as well as due to the lack of pairwise correlations between the pulse amplitudes and lack of correlation between pulse amplitudes and waiting times.
-This is true even though the joint distribution between pulse amplitudes and waiting times is highly nontrivial.

-We have demonstrated that exponential spectra are a feature of nonlinear oscillations in general and that chaos is not a necessary condition for exponential decay of the PSD.
-Nonlinear, periodic oscillations can also give exponentially decaying power spectra, when the modulation of the spectrum Dirac comb is considered.
-Deviations from strict periodicity efficiently remove the Dirac comb, however, leaving only the exponential decay.